alpersonalwebsite/react/03_local-state.md

 console.log(newFriend.name);
 ```

-I you review the `transpiled code` you will notice that `Babel` will set the constructor for us.
+If you review the `transpiled code` you will notice that `Babel` will set the constructor for us.

 For more information about this and other changes to the spec, check: [Class field declarations for JavaScript](https://github.com/tc39/proposal-class-fields)